About the college

 St Cross College has a general library, including works by fellows and members of the college.

-Computer rooms are available for student use on both the main site and at the Annexe accommodation building.
 All study-bedrooms have network connections and WiFi access is available throughout the main college site.

 Sport, music and college facilities